 The below could then be included in the same paragraph as above – currently this paragraph in disjointed by the inclusion of two Figures, one of which you have shoved right in the middle of a paragraph – very lazy!

-Upon induction of FLC expression, the VERNALISATION2 (VRN2)/Plant Homeo domain Polycomb Repression Complex2 (PHD-PRC2) that consists of VRN2 and PHD-PRC2 proteins, CURLY LEAF (CLF), SWINGER (SWN) and FERTILIZATION-INDEPENDENT ENDOSPERM (FIE) (Köhler & Villar 2008), is constitutively bound to the FLC locus.
+Upon induction of FLC expression, the VERNALISATION2 (VRN2)/Plant Homeo domain Polycomb Repression Complex2 (PHD-PRC2)—consisting of VRN2 and PHD-PRC2 proteins, CURLY LEAF (CLF), SWINGER (SWN) and FERTILIZATION-INDEPENDENT ENDOSPERM (FIE) (Köhler & Villar 2008)—is constitutively bound to the FLC locus.
 The binding of the VRN2/PHD-PRC2 complex to FLC maintains the locus in an open conformational shape, allowing transcriptional machinery to access the FLC regulatory sequence and promote FLC expression via H3 acetylation (De Lucia et al. 2008).
 During vernalisation, VERNALISATION INSENSITIVE 3 (VIN3) levels increase.
 VIN3, along with VERNALISATION 5/VIN3-LIKE (VEL1) and VERNALISATION 5 (VRN5), bind to the PHD-PCR2 complex to promote histone H3 deacetylation and VRN1 and VRN2-directed methylation of H3K9 and H3K27.
 H3K27 methylation of the FLC locus closes the open conformation of FLC, blocking the transcription machinery from accessing FLC and thus repressing FLC expression .<Have a look at (Finnegan & Dennis 2007)> This epigenetic repression of FLC is stable and irreversible, ensuring the transition to a flowering state is permanent (Levy et al. 2002; Sung & Amasino 2004).
 Reduced FLC leads to increased expression of SOC1 and FT, and increased SOC1 and FT levels in turn enhance the expression of the floral promoters LFY and AP1 (Fig 3a).

 <Localisation of FT expression>